shinoxzu/voxa/README.md

-# voxa - conference summarizer
+# voxa - local web-conference summarizer

 ## how to run